 Things to Think About When Performing the Thomas Test

-However, let’s assume for a second that someone has a really tight posterior hip complex, and when they pull their knee to their chest they go through a posterior pelvic tilt.
+However, let’s assume for a second that someone has a tight posterior hip complex, and when they pull their knee to their chest, they go through a posterior pelvic tilt.

 Would that affect their Thomas test?

-Maybe they’re also restricted through their SI joint, they have a tight IT band, excessive kyphosis, tight rectus abdominus, flux capacitors out of whack, whatever.
-As a result, a test for a tight hip flexor can get muddied in a whack of other issues.
+Maybe they’re also restricted through their SI joint; they have a tight IT band, excessive kyphosis, tight rectus abdominus, flux capacitors out of whack, whatever.
+As a result, a test for a tight hip flexor can get muddied in a hit of other issues.

 Meanwhile, buddy squats like the Tin Man.

-If you want a diagnosis, send the person to a physio or a doctor, and then follow their instructions.
+If you want a diagnosis, send the person to a physio or a doctor and follow their instructions.

-If you want to fix someone, watch how they move, find out areas that are deficient, and train the deficiencies.
+If you want to fix someone, watch how they move, find out deficient areas, and train the deficiencies.

-For instance, I had a consult yesterday with a guy looking to get in shape for skiing.
+For instance, I consulted yesterday with a guy looking to get in shape for skiing.